 The general purpose of the occupational internship is to bridge the gap between work and school by insuring workplace skills meet the needs of the student's career goals and the needs of the employer.
-This course offers work experience under instructional supervision in an approved training situation designed to provide practical experience in marketing and/or management and administrative office professional.
+This course offers work experience under instructional supervision in an approved training situation designed to provide practical experience in administrative office professional.
 A minimum of 15 hours per week on-the-job training is required.
-Pre-requisite: None Effective Spring 2005, if you are a Business major, you must have a "C" or better in all business courses to meet the requirements of the business degree program.
+Prerequisite: None Effective Spring 2005, if you are a Business major, you must have a "C" or better in all business courses to meet the requirements of the business degree program.